 At this point, money can be defined minimally, without reference to social or cultural criteria:

-Bitcoin and monetary theory
+Bitcoin and ideal money

 - salt and grain in constrained economies